WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/Songs and Stories/Elwyn of Eventide Manor.md

 In rage, she struck until they were done—
 The fateful fury of Eventide Manor.

-With blood and blade, she ended their vow,
+With blade and bludgeon she slashed and slew,
-Chopping them both with a scarlet plow.
+None could stop what would ensue
-She painted the walls with crimson splendor
+She painted the walls with crimson splendor,
-Drawn from those trying to apprehend her
+With the blood of those sent to apprehend her
 The grisly tale of Eventide Manor.

 Poor Elwyn, now lost to despair,